CDLUC3/dash/user-guide.md

 * UC Berkeley: [dash.berkeley.edu](http://dash.berkeley.edu)
 * UCOP: [dash.ucop.edu](http://dash.ucop.edu)

+### Other Researchers

 If your are not a UC researcher or your campus is not a partner, you can use [DataONE Dash](http://oneshare.cdlib.org).
-This instances is available to anyone, free of charge.
+This instance is available to anyone, free of charge.
 Use your Google credentials to deposit data.

-Note that **all** data deposited into any Dash of the instances is **publicly available via all Dash instances**.
-For example, if you are a UC Merced researcher and use dash.ucmerced.edu to deposit data, your dataset will appear in search results for individuals looking for data at any of the URLs above, regardless of campus affiliation.

 ## Brochure Page Overview